-Project SAFE is a school-based violence prevention program in over 20 Jackson County schools, working to end the cycle of domestic violence by providing therapy and support to children and teens dealing with violence at home or in their own relationships.
+Project SAFE is a school-based violence prevention program in nearly 30 Jackson County schools, working to end the cycle of domestic violence by providing therapy and support to children and teens dealing with violence at home or in their own relationships.
 If you want to know if Project SAFE is in your or your child’s school, check with your school counselor.

 • Project SAFE’s school-based peer support groups, individual therapy, and educational presentations provide students the tools needed to make positive life choices and develop healthy relationships.

 • Pre-school through high school students receive guidance on safety planning, healthy relationships, anger control, violence and substance abuse prevention, and building a positive sense of self.

 • School personnel are offered training and consultation on domestic violence.

 Everyone deserves a relationship that is healthy, safe and supportive.
 If you are in a relationship that is hurting you, it is important for you to know that the abuse is not your fault.
 It is also important for you to start thinking of ways to keep yourself safe and who you could talk to, whether you decide to end the relationship or not.
 While you can’t control your partner’s abusive behavior, you can take action to keep yourself as safe as possible.

 :: YOUTH SAFETY PLAN HERE ::